frictionlessdata/datapackage/source/simple-data-format.rst

   tables and definition of links between files)

 .. note:: this specification owes a great deal to the excellent Dataset
           Publishing Language (DSPL) put forward by Google.
-This specification differs from that in utilizing JSON instead of XML and in using linked data / semantic web schemas but is otherwise very similar.
+The main difference is in using JSON instead of XML for the schema and re-using as far as possible the JSON-LD schema language (based on linked-data) rather than inventing a new type and schema structure.

 Why CSV
 -------